5 reasons to add guinea fowl to your flock

 You can use almost any chicken recipe with guinea fowl.
 The older the bird is, the more you risk the lean meat drying out during cooking.
 Roasting or casserole are the best options; if you go for a roast, it will need regular basting or you can cover it with bacon to maintain moisture.

-Guinea fowl live in family groups and pair up for life, so you have the delight of watching a growing family (or not, see page 62 on breeding and raising guinea fowl).
+Guinea fowl live in family groups and pair up for life, so you have the delight of watching a growing family.

 GUINEA FOWL IN NEW ZEALAND

 There are lots of different breeds of guinea fowl around the world, but in NZ it appears to be confined to just the one (Numida meleagris) in three basic colours, pearl, white and lavender.
 The most common is the spotty-looking ‘pearl’ with a dark purple-gray base and white spots.
 The lavender has the same markings but the base colour is a very pretty light gray-lavender.

 This isn’t as easy as you might think.
 For birds which are excellent at fighting off predators, they are terrible at keeping track of their young (keets) which is why a lot of people gather the fertile eggs and use a reliable broody hen or incubate the eggs.

 Keets are tiny and tend to get left behind in the grass by their parents who never seem to notice just how many ‘children’ they have.
 Keets hatch after 26 days and are brooded in a very similar manner to chicks, but need to be fed a high protein diet: